exectails/Mabioned/Documentation/01 General.md

-In its current form Mabioned provides easy access to all of a region's data and properties, and technically *everything* about a region can be modified already, but comfort features are still being added.
+In its current form Mabioned provides easy access to all of a region's data and properties, and technically *everything* about a region can be modified, but comfort features are still being added.
 For example, you could modify the terrain and its textures, but you'd have to modify all values by hand.

-Here's what the application already does automatically for you.
+Here's some things the application currently does automatically for you.

 ### Position and Rotation